kpmg-agile/ca-pqvp/README.md

 The developers were empowered to pull work from the sprint backlog, assign issues to each other and work together to determine the best approach to complete the work.

 Communication was key to making this approach successful.
 The entire team used Slack to stay in near constant contact throughout the day.
-With the product manager and Scrum Master on these Slack channels as well as the developers, the team was able to resolve impediments rapidly.
+With the product manager and Agile Coach on these Slack channels as well as the developers, the team was able to resolve impediments rapidly.

-Also key to communication was the daily scrum.
-The daily scrum was a 15 minute meeting where developers shared what they worked on yesterday, what their plan is for the day and any of their impediments.
+Also key to communication was the daily scrum/standup.
+The daily standup was a 15 minute meeting where developers shared what they worked on yesterday, what their plan is for the day and any of their impediments.
 In this way, everyone was informed about each other’s work and each of us had a clear picture of what needed to be done.
-The Scrum Master helped keep these meetings flowing, and made sure they finished on time.
+The Agile Coach helped keep these meetings flowing, and made sure they finished on time.

 ## Invest in user-centric design before jumping in.